-Wabash-Miami Area Program works jointly with these four schools and is committed to providing a continuum of services for students identified with disabilities.
-Specifically, Wabash-Miami Area Program supports schools with these services: School Psychologists, BLV Teacher, DHH Teacher, Speech and Language Pathologists, and Occupational and Physical Therapy.
+Wabash-Miami Area Program works jointly with these four schools, and is committed to providing a continuum of services for students identified with disabilities.
+Specifically, Wabash-Miami Area Program supports schools with these services: School Psychologists, BLV Teacher, DHH Teacher, Speech and Language Pathologists, Occupational Therapy, and Physical Therapy.

 - Mr. Mike Pettibone — Manchester Community Schools